 - If you wish to shorten your internship, you may be required to repay some of your Erasmus+ grant.
 If you fall below the minimum duration of two months, you will have to repay the entire amount of the grant.

-From the new funding year (internships starting after 30 September 2019), financial support will be available again for extensions.
 If you wish to extend your internship by less than one month, all you need to do it contact us and let us know.
 If you intend to extend your internship by more than one month, you will need to complete an amendment to the original Learning Agreement for traineeships.

 Conclude your Erasmus+ internship and receive your final grant instalment:

-- Traineership certificate:
+- Traineeship certificate:

 Have the traineeship certificate completed by your receiving institution and email a scan of the certificate to the International Centre at the end of your internship.